austinmama/vsrx/ssh-check-output.md

 Your {{site.data.keyword.vsrx_full}} Standard is now configured to route and filter traffic to the new VLAN and subnet, allowing only inbound pings and SSH connections.

-You should now route the VLAN as shown in [Managing VLANs with a Gateway Appliance](/docs/vsrx?topic=gateway-appliance-managing-vlans-and-gateway-appliances) to begin using the new functionality.
+You should now route the VLAN as shown in [Managing VLANs with a Gateway Appliance](/docs/vsrx?topic=gateway-appliance-managing-vlans-and-gateway-appliances) to begin using the new functions.